 Genomics technologies have given rise to data at a scale previously rarely encountered in molecular biology, making inference with conventional techniques difficult.
 Computational, Mathematical, and Statistical skills are required to handle this data effectively, in addition to biological background to frame and interpret research questions.
 Drawing upon these disciplines to handle biological data has become the field of “Bioinformatics”, focusing specifically on making inferences from genomics and high-throughput molecular data or developing the tools to do so.
 This contrasts with the existing fields of “theoretical” or “computational biology” which existed prior to genomics data, focusing on modelling and simulating aspects of biology without necessarily addressing the genomics data or detecting the phenomena in nature, extending beyond genetics to cell modelling, neuroscience, cancer development, ecology, and evolution.

 In practice, many researchers identify with both bioinformatics and computational biology, or draw upon the findings and methods of the other field.
-This thesis uses many approaches in bioinformatics to biological research questions and established mathematical or bioinformatics reseources.
+This thesis uses many approaches in bioinformatics to biological research questions and established mathematical or bioinformatics resources.

 Gene expression analysis is the focus of many bioinformatics research groups, drawing upon statistical approaches to appropriately handle microarray and RNA-Seq data along with making biological inferences from a large number of statistical tests.
 This presents various challenges from normalising sample data and accounting for batch effects to developing or applying statistical tests tailored to biological hypotheses and testing them at a genome-wide scale, generally across thousands of genes.
 There are numerous approaches for dealing with these challenges, some of which will be described in chapter 2.